jshttp/on-finished/README.md

 the request will be considered "finished" even before it has been read.

-There is no such thing as a response object to a `CONNECT` request in Node.js, so there is no support for for one.
+There is no such thing as a response object to a `CONNECT` request in Node.js, so there is no support for one.

 ### HTTP Upgrade request